ArubaIberia/mmcollect/README.md

 mmcollect -u admin -h your.mm.ip.address -p <your-password> "show datapath session table"
 ```

-It may be wise to use environment variables or shell expansion instead of a literal password, so your credentials do not show up in the output of "ps -a", for example:
+It might be wise to use environment variables or shell expansion instead of a literal password, so your credentials do not show up in the output of "ps -a", for example:

 ```bash
 # Use an environment variable